mferrick10/kickstarter_analysis/README.md

 supports that when someone like Louise launches her campaign again, that late in the second quarter and early in the third are the best times to do so. ![Outcomes_for_Theater_Campaigns.png](Outcomes_for_Theater_Campaigns.png)

-All analysis was performed on strictly play campaigns.
+All analyses were created based on kickstarter play campaigns.
 I could have created additional graphs based on muscials or other sub categories within theater to see if maybe play wasn't the best fit for Louise.
 This was a sample size, plays, and was relatively small so I could find another source of kickstarter campaigns, that were based on plays, to help create more accurate conclusions.
 It will still be a sample size of the entire population of all campaigns relevant to plays out